Corey Seager Player Props: Rangers vs. Astros

 Corey Seager At The Plate

-- In 20.4% of his games this year, he has hit a long ball, and 4.5% of his trips to the plate.
+- In 20.0% of his games this season, he has hit a home run, and 4.4% of his trips to the plate.

-- Seager has picked up an RBI in 51.0% of his games this year, with more than one RBI in 22.4% of his games.
-He has also plated three or more runs in seven contests.
+- Seager has an RBI in 25 of 50 games this year, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.